The Best Bars in Tasmania: From Hobart to Launceston and Beyond

 MACq 01 Hotel, 18 Hunter Street, Hobart; (03) 6210 7656

 Widely credited as “the godfather of the Tasmanian whisky industry”, Bill Lark was issued with a licence to distil spirits in the Apple Isle in 1992 – the first since the 1830s.
-Fast-forward three decades and this waterfront bar boasts more than 250 premium whiskies.
-If you’d prefer a local craft beer, a glass of wine or an excellent cocktail made with Forty Spotted Gin, Lark’s sister venue Gin(bar) is just up the road.
+Fast-forward three decades and the waterfront LARK Cellar Door boasts more than 250 premium whiskies.
+If you’d prefer a local craft beer, a glass of wine or an excellent cocktail made with Forty Spotted Gin, Lark’s sister venue The Still, Lark Whisky Bar is just up the road.

 14 Davey Street, Hobart; (03) 6231 9088